Day 17 since FH6 launched (May 19, 2026)Last roster check Jun 4

 1965 Toyota Sports 800 Fanta Edition

-1965 Toyota Sports 800 Fanta Edition sits on the official Forza Horizon 6 car list as a D class entry carrying the Promotional DLC code pack label.
+1965 Toyota Sports 800 Fanta Edition sits on the official Forza Horizon 6 car list as a D class entry carrying the Partnership DLC pack label.
 This page covers how it tends to drive in its class, how to think about a starting tune, and which other Forza Horizon 6 cars to compare it against.

 Stylized illustration representing Toyota cars in Forza Horizon 6